Official Apologies for Forced Adoption

-Official Government apologies for forced adoption acknowledge the harm caused by forced adoption policies and practices.
-It recognises the trauma and suffering experienced by adoptees, mothers, fathers, and wider family members separated from their families without consent.
+Official government apologies acknowledge the harm caused by forced adoption policies and practices.
+They give recognition to the trauma and suffering experienced by adoptees, mothers, fathers, and wider family members separated from their families without consent.

 Restitution and redress